 Once your cloudy, natural lens is removed and replaced with an artificial lens, cataracts will not develop on the new lens.
 It is possible to develop cloudy vision over time if the lens capsule membrane around the IOL is damaged or deteriorates with age.
 This problem, called posterior capsular opacification (PCO), can be corrected with a quick, painless laser treatment called YAG laser capsulotomy.

-Fact 8: Not All Cataracts Need to be Removed
+Fact 8: Not All Cataracts Need To Be Removed

 If your eye doctor determines you have a cataract, you may not need surgery if you still see well.
 Cataracts develop and advance over time.
 As long as you still see well and your day-to-day activities are not impacted, you can choose to delay cataract surgery or may never need it.